abordetskiy/Hawaii-Climate-Data-SQL-Integration/README.md

     # Temperature Analysis II pulls temperature data for dates one year prior to user inputted start and end dates.
 I plots these on a bar graph with a vertical error bar.
 Using a date range of 2016-10-25 - 2016-11-10 (a wonderful two week vacation) shows me an average temperature of around 64(F) with error bar showing between 57(F) and 70(F).

+    # Daily Rainfall Average shows a table listing all stations, in order of total precipitation for between the trip dates.
+It also pulls the normal averages for min, max, and average temperatures.
+This is outputted in a dataframe and plotted on an unstacked area chart for reference.
+Using the same date range as before we see that Manda Lyon Arbo has a huge increase in precipitaiton, likely due to it's high latitude.
+The daily normals seem very comfortable highs in the low 80s, lows in the mid 60's and an average temperature of ~70(F)

 # app.py: A web app that provides access to the output from the analysis by querying sqlite database and reading CSV file output from .ipynb script.
 Please use %Y-%m-%d (YYYY-MM-DD) format when entering dates into searchbar.